LATE CAMPBELL GOAL LIFTS UMASS LOWELL INTO 4-4 TIE WITH RIT

-Senior captain Scott Campbell tied the game at 19:59 of the third period
+Senior captain Scott Campbell ties game at 19:59 of the third period

 UMass Lowell hockey earned its second tie of the weekend trip, 4-4, against RIT on Saturday night.
 Captain Scott Campbell (Navan, Ont.) scored the game-tying goal with 1.3 seconds remaining in regulation.